FncLuvraj/custom-data-validator/README.md

 **name**: The name of the custom rule.
 **validationFunction**: A function with the signature (field, value, param, validatorInstance) that performs the validation.
+- **validatePassword(field, value, minLength = 8)**: Validates that a password contains at least one uppercase letter, one special character, one number, and meets a minimum length requirement (default is 8 characters).

 Example: